-Let’s look at some real food swaps to replace that junk food!
+Let’s explore healthy snacks and real food to replace that junk food!
 These alternatives taste much better than their fake-food counterparts.

-It’s easy to think that eating healthy means cutting out your favorite foods.
+It’s easy to think that eating healthy snacks and real food means cutting out your favorites.
 Well, I’m here to tell you it doesn’t have to be that way!

-Healthy options for your favorite foods do exist.
+Healthy snacks and real food options for your favorite foods do exist.
 All it takes is paying special attention to food labels.
 And I’ve already done the groundwork for you with these incredible options below.
 Enjoy!